-We have been offering trips to the Galapagos for more than twenty years.
-Our director David Horwell lived and worked as a naturalist in the islands in 1978 and subsequently founded Galapagos Adventure Tours, which at the time was the only company specialising in visits to the islands.
+We have been offering trips to the Galapagos for over thirty years.
+Our founder David Horwell gained invaluable insight and knowledge into the islands when we became a naturalist guide in the Galapagos in the 1970s.
+With this deep understanding of the ecology, wildlife cycles and weather patterns he set Galapagos Adventure Tours, the only travel company solely creating trips to the islands.
 Since then we have expanded to offer select tours of the whole of Latin America, but Galapagos remains our prime destination.
 It is wise to book up well in advance and with a company that knows the islands as intimately as us.

 A word from our director

-“Over a quarter century ago I landed on an ex-military airstrip in the Galapagos Islands.
+“Over thirty five years ago I landed on an ex-military airstrip in the Galapagos Islands.
 Baltra island seemed an inhospitable backwater.
 The cactus-covered lava looked like an alien planet.
 Why on earth had I come?
 A few hours later I had sailed on a schooner to a nearby uninhabited islet.
 The contrast was amazing.

 The yacht anchored in a tiny cove of turquoise water.
 A small dinghy, locally known as a 'panga', dropped us ankle-deep in the cool unpolluted Pacific.
 Once ashore on a white coral sand beach, a group of playful young sea lions came as if to greet us.
 Brightly coloured 'Sally Light-foot' crabs scattered over the algae-stained rocks, while dark scaly iguanas stood motionless, like part of the jagged lava.
 The beach master - a huge bull sea lion - came to investigate the intruders into his domain.
 When he realised we were no threat, he raised a whisker or two, then disappeared with a splash.
 A lone hawk hovered above, keeping any eye on the scene totally unafraid of us.